mark-watson/hy-lisp-python-book/manuscript/nlp.md

 {'corefs': 'Lucy threw a ball to Bill and Bill caught a ball', 'clusters': [a ball: [a ball, it], Bill: [Bill, he]], 'scores': {Lucy: {Lucy: 0.41820740699768066}, a ball: {a ball: 1.8033190965652466, Lucy: -2.721518039703369}, Bill: {Bill: 1.5611814260482788, Lucy: -2.8222298622131348, a ball: -1.806389570236206}, he: {he: -0.5760076642036438, Lucy: 3.054243326187134, a ball: -1.818403720855713, Bill: 3.077427625656128}, it: {it: -1.0269954204559326, Lucy: -3.4972281455993652, a ball: -0.31290221214294434, Bill: -2.5343685150146484, he: -3.6687228679656982}}}
 ~~~~~~~~

 Anaphora resolution, also called coreference, refers to two or more words or phrases in an input text refer to the same noun.

+## Wrap Up

+I spent several years total  of time at work from 1984 through 2015 working on natural language processing technology and as a personal side project I sold commercial NLP libraries that I wrote on my own time in Ruby and Common Lisp.
+The state of the art of deep learning enhanced NLP is very good and the open source spaCy library makes excellent use of both conventional NLP technology and pre-trained deep learning models.
+I no longer spend very much time writing my own NLP libraries ad instead use spaCy.

+I urge you to read through the [spaCy documentation](https://spacy.io/api/doc) because we just covered  basic functionality here that we will also need in the later chapter on automatically generating data for Knowledge Graphs.